mougiakouel/QGIS-Training-Manual/basic_map/vector_data.rst

 ... would result in roads and places being hidden as they run *underneath* urban areas.

-To resolve this problem, simply click and drag on a layer in the Layers list.
+To resolve this problem:

+* Click and drag on a layer in the Layers list.
-Reorder them to look like this:
+* Reorder them to look like this:

 .. image:: ../_static/vector/003.png
    :align: center